MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 ### Sync eligibility from Dynamics 365 to Exchange

-Synchronization filters determine which records will be synchronized from customer engagement apps to Exchange (using server-side synchronization).
+Synchronization filters determine which rows will be synchronized from customer engagement apps to Exchange (using server-side synchronization).

-Only the records which match the criteria specified in the sync filters will be eligible for processing with server-side sync.
+Only the rows which match the criteria specified in the sync filters will be eligible for processing with server-side sync.
 For more information see, [Choose the records to synchronize between customer engagement apps and Exchange]<choose-records-synchronize-dynamics-365-outlook-exchange.md>

 Once an item is synced to Exchange, the link between the two items is established and bidirectional sync will always be performed.
 Changes on any of the two systems will be propagated.